Research and Development is one of the three key aims that make up the strategy of Milton Keynes University Hospital.

 Clinical trials look at new ways to prevent, detect, or treat disease.
 Treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 The goal of clinical trials is to see if a new test or treatment works and is safe.
 It may involve patients or healthy volunteers, or both.

 Research is not just about testing new drugs; it is everything that can improve quality care and experience for our patients.
+For further information on this, please see the video below.

 To view our 2017/2018 highlights report, please click here .